iti-ict/wakamiti/plugins/jmeter-wakamiti-plugin/docs/en.md

 ### Perform POST Request to an Endpoint with Extracted Variable
 ```
-(I) perform a POST to the endpoint {service:text} / and the previously extracted variable {variableName:text} with the following message:
+(that) a POST is performed to the endpoint {service:text} / and the previously extracted variable {variableName:text} with the following message:
 ```
 Sends a POST request to an endpoint composed of a base URL segment followed by a slash and the value of a previously extracted variable, with a specific message body.